 How did the Heroes Outreach Program begin?

-A country free of military veteran suicide.
+A country free of military veteran and first responder suicide.

 Our Mission Statement

 Recognizing isolation and loss of camaraderie as factors contributing to the tragedy of twenty two military veterans committing suicide each day, Heroes Outreach Program (HOPe) establishes local outreach gatherings in communities to provide awareness, education, and prevention resources.